Manila Esposito: 2025

 Esposito returned to competition at the 2025 City of Jesolo Trophy where she helped Italy win gold as a team.
-Individually she won gold in the all-around and on balance beam and placed fourth on floor exercise.
+Individually, she won gold in the all-around and on balance beam and placed fourth on floor exercise.

 She was selected for the team to compete at the 2025 European Championships alongside Alice D'Amato, Giulia Perotti, Emma Fioravanti, and Sofia Tonelli.
 They went on to win the gold medal in the team final, successfully defending Italy's title from the previous year.
 She competed in the mixed team event, winning the bronze medal with Lorenzo Minh Casali.
 Individually, she won the all-around competition, again retaining her title from 2024.
 She also qualified to the uneven bars, balance beam, and floor event finals, winning the silver medal on floor exercise behind Romania's Ana Bărbosu.

+2026

+Esposito competed at the European Championships alongside Elisa Iorio, July Marano, Giulia Perotti, and Anthea Sisio; she only competed on floor exercise and balance beam and qualified to both event finals.
+In the balance beam final she won the silver medal behind Elena Colas and won gold on floor exercise.
+On the final day of the competition, the team final, she contributed scores on floor exercise and balance beam, helping the Italian team win the silver medal behind Russia.